Xbox system software: User interface

 Microsoft released the Xbox 360 console on November 22, 2005, a year earlier than both the Sony PlayStation 3 and Nintendo Wii.
 Having the advantage of the lead, Microsoft was able to experiment with various customization options for the consumer's individual consoles.

+"Blades" dashboard

 The ability to customize the way the console looked with various themes to fit the front and sides of it was something very different for home console users.
 In system, the Xbox 360 Dashboard had the ability to have multiple profiles with password on the same console with each user being able to customize the dashboard to exactly fit their own unique style.
 There were premium themes available for purchase on the Xbox Live Marketplace apart from the default styles.

 Originally there were four (later five, after the introduction of the "Marketplace" blade in late 2006) tabs or sections known as the "blades" for the Xbox 360 menu, namely Xbox Live, Games, Media and System.
 In scrolling from left to right, each section would have a different-colored background signifying its own unique area but users also had the option to change all sections to one background color as well.
+When playing music on the Xbox 360, a music visualization program called Neon would play and visualize the playing music.

+"New Xbox Experience (NXE)" dashboard

 At E3 2008, Microsoft announced that all Xbox 360 owners would receive a new dashboard update, called the "New Xbox Experience" (NXE), on November 19, 2008, that added several new features.
 A major new feature was the ability to install an entire game disc onto the Xbox 360's hard drive, which decreases loading times, and significantly reduces noise due to the game being read from the hard drive and not the louder disc drive.
 For most games this feature also reduces the amount of time spent reading the disc, thereby helping to extend the life-span of the optical drive mechanism.

 The Xbox Guide was redesigned.
 If a user has installed any game onto their Xbox 360 hard drive, they are able to immediately start the game from the guide, whether they are in a game or in the dashboard.
 The update gives players the ability to create Avatars, which were required by Xbox Live.
 They also announced that the update supports 16:10 on VGA or HDMI, expanding the choice of resolutions.

+"Kinect" dashboard

-On September 22, 2010, Microsoft announced that the Xbox Live dashboard would be updated again.
+On September 22, 2010, Microsoft announced that the dashboard would be updated again.
 The new design, nicknamed the "Kinect" dashboard, would incorporate the Metro interface used in other Microsoft products, such as Zune HD and Windows Phone.

 As well as a new color scheme and other minor tweaks to the overall layout, the update would also include a "Kinect hub", designed specifically for the Kinect sensor for easier dashboard navigation.
 The update was released on November 1, 2010.